BrianStatesThat/BrianStatesThat/README.md

 # Hey there!
 I'm Mandilake Brian Speelman

-## Software Engineer
+## Software Developer

-I am a developer with growing expertise in Next.js, React, and JavaScript, Python, Django REST fremework, C++, Qt.
-With a strong background in IT support, cybersecurity, and system administration, I specialize in building scalable, user-friendly web applications and integrating AI-driven solutions.
+I am a developer with growing expertise in Next.js, React, React Native and JavaScript, Python, Django REST fremework, C++, Qt.
+With a strong background in IT support, cybersecurity, and system administration, I specialize in building scalable, user-friendly web applications, mobile applications and integrating AI-driven solutions.

 ### What I'm Working On:
 - Open-source employment platform for South Africa's labor force